 Was the change based on science?

-The number of cases, hospitalizations and deaths in the United States have declined significantly in recent weeks.
+The number of cases, hospitalizations and deaths in the United States have declined significantly.
 That suggests that because of vaccination — and because some people are immune because of previous infection with the coronavirus — the pandemic is gradually coming under control.

 Does CDC's announcement change my local rules?

 Not automatically.
 The public health system in the United States is decentralized.
 CDC doesn't run or oversee and can't overrule your local or state health department — it just provides support, such as partial funding and guidance.
 You'll still need to check the local rules where you live to see how they've changed (if they have) in response to the CDC's updated guidance.

 We don't know yet.
 Researchers are still studying COVID-19 to determine if booster shots will be necessary.
 It is typical for any virus to mutate, and this could mean that new versions of the vaccine will be developed, similar to the process we have in place for the flu.

 What about going to the grocery store or the office?
 If a business still requires a mask, am I required to wear one?